fenago/DevSecOps-course/lab_guides/Lab_11.md

 can launch the browser to simulate a user\'s web operation behavior.
 JMeter sends the HTTP requests and asserts the HTTP responses for the API-level user sign-in flow.

-For the selenium approach, it\'s suggested to use the Selenium IDE to record the sign-in operations and export to a Python unit test script.
-Once the script is generated, we execute the Selenium script with the OWASP ZAP proxy to identify the security issues.

-For the adoption of JMeter, [CSV Data Set Config] is used to read all the values from a CSV file.
-[HTTP Cookie Manager] is applied to manage the authenticated session.
-[HTTP Request] is used to send HTTP
-[POST]/[GET] requests to the website.
-Then, the JMeter script is executed in CLI mode with specified the proxy to OWASP ZAP.